Partial-Transformations/cake-metrics/README.md

 URL: partialtransformations.com

 # SUMMARY
 Cake Metrics is a toolset/framework for creating honeypot data sets.
 Blue Teams would maintain this as a component of their CI/CD and/or IT Security Tooling.
-We will explore the best methods for extracting traits from existing breached data to create training sets that can be ingested by OpenAI to increase the deception of the honey pot.
-Additionally, the potential to increase deception through the use of AI has other use-cases, like obfuscation, which we intend to explore.
+We will explore the best methods for extracting traits from existing data sets for the creation training sets that can be fine-tuned by OpenAI to increase the deception of the honeypot.
+Additionally, the potential to increase deception through the use of AI has other use-cases, like obfuscation, which we intend to explore further down the road.

 # HYPOTHESES
-The concept of a honey pot within the context of Cybersecurity is not new, however, because the cost of creating sudo-realistic honey pots is high, honey pots rarely see deployment- We posit that ML/AI could be applied to the creation of both honey pot training data as well as the honey pot data sets themselves, reducing the resources (time & cost), and increasing their level of deception.
-Blue Teams could buy themselves time or trick attackers by deploying realistic AI generated honeypot data sets.
+The concept of a honeypot within the context of Cybersecurity is not new, however, because the cost of creating sudo-realistic honeypots has been high, honeypots have rarely see serious deployment- We posit that ML/AI could be applied for the creation of training data, PII, as well as the final honeypot data sets(databases), reducing the resources (time & cost), and increasing the level of deception.
+Blue Teams could buy themselves time or trick attackers by deploying realistic AI generated honeypot data bases to production, while silently observing activity.

 ## QUESTIONS WE SEEK TO ANSWER
 - Can we create training sets from existing data, and what risks come with that?
 - Can we create training sets from distributions assisted by OpenAI?
-- Can we generate realistic looking honey pots from our training sets and OpenAI?
+- Can we generate realistic looking honeypots from our training sets and OpenAI?
-- Which training sets perform better at generating realistic Honey Pots?
+- Which training sets perform better at generating realistic Honeypots?
 - Where in a defender's system does this tool best live?
 - What alternative use-cases exist?
-- Can an attacker use these honey pots against the defenders?
+- Can an attacker use honeypots against the defense?
-- How can we validate real data from a realistic honey pot?
+- How can we validate real data from a realistic honeypot?
-- Can we obfuscate data sets using honey pots?
+- Can we obfuscate data sets using honeypots?

 # APPROACH
-We will begin by collecting various existing data sets from known security breaches.
-We will process these data sets through a combination of OpenAI API and statistics tooling to produce an array of distrubtions that represent the traits that make up realistic looking data sets.
-From here, we will ingest these transformed data sets and produce Honey Pot data sets for placement within an defender's infrastructure.
+At first we would like to attempt to collect various existing data sets from known security breaches.
+We plan to process these data sets through a combination of OpenAI API and statistics tooling to produce an array of distributions that represent the traits that make up realistic looking data sets.
+From here, we will ingest these transformed data sets and produce Honeypot data sets for placement within an defender's infrastructure.

+Updated Commentary:
+We initially believed we could approach this entirely using breached datasets.
+Initial research suggests that we can leverage these, but there may not be enough useful examples to build a training set from.
+After exploring OSINT tools and building a simple Port Scanner- it dawned on me that we could approach the problem through the lense of OSINT by reverse engineering open API's through their open documentation and scanning techniques.

+Strategies for creating this data set:
+- Public examples of database schemas which have been shared willingly.
+An example would be a dev blog where the development team has exposed some of their schema.
+- Public examples of database schemas which have been shared unwillingly.
+An example would be a breached data set, left in a public space.
+- Scrape API documentation and rebuild database schema from model definitions.
+- Rebuild database schemas from API activity collected using tools like Burp.

 ## DIAGRAM